sowbee/sample_nextjs_app/README.md

 # Traveler Explorer

 Welcome to the **Traveler Explorer** project!
 This is a web application built with **Next.js** and **Tailwind CSS** to help users explore countries and destinations around the world.
-The app integrates a public API to display information about different countries, including their details and relevant data.
+The app integrates a **public GraphQL API** to display information about different countries, including their details and relevant data.

 ## Table of Contents